 For you the purchaser:

 It is recommended to use it quickly, before the Best Before date.
-Once it is opened it is critical to take care of it in order to minimize the loss of the phenolic content and preserve the integrity of its health benefits.
+Once it is opened it is critical to take care of it to minimize the loss of the phenolic content and preserve the integrity of its health benefits.